The (hunt for the) perfect Wordpress workflow

 We all know that we should use a version control system and that usually means Git.
 Twitter has told us that Git is good and Subversion is bad and hard to learn.

 But what should we include into our Git repository?
 The theme or the whole Wordpress installation?
 Well, that's (also) a hard question and I think it depends on the situation.
-But in most cases I think that we should put the whole thing, except the uploads/ directory, into version control.
-If John Doe installs a plugin, Jane Doe will also have it after the next git pull.
+But in most cases I think that we should put the whole thing, except the uploads/

 When it's time to upgrade Wordpress to the latest version, you could do that on your local installation and then push it up to the production server.